A Concise History of China

 "Office work, a wearisome jumble;

-On other fronts, Wu Di outflanked the Xiongnu in the east by the conquest of southern Manchuria and northern Korea.
+On other fronts, Wudi outflanked the Xiongnu in the east by the conquest of southern Manchuria and northern Korea.
 In addition, he completed the conquest of South China, begun by the Qin, and added northern Vietnam to the Chinese Empire.
 All the conquered lands experienced considerable Chinese immigration, and the natives got a double dose of Chinese culture.
 Thus at a time when the armies of the Roman Republic were laying the foundations of the Pax Romana in the West, the Martial Emperor was establishing a Pax Sinica ("Chinese Peace") in the East.(15)

 Not long after it left China, the embassy was captured by the Xiongnu.
 Ten years of captivity followed, until the Xiongnu forgot that Zhang Qian was a prisoner and started treating him as one of their own; they gave him a Xiongnu wife, let him go on hunting trips with them, etc. Finally Zhang Qian got a chance to escape; at this point, having been away from home for ten years, with only one servant left of the 100 that had left China with him, he could have gone home and received a hero's welcome.
 But even now he still felt he had a duty to perform, so he went to look for the Yuezhi.

-Zhang Qian crossed the Pamir mts. and continued west until he reached the Ferghana valley in Uzbekistan; there he used sign language and a few Xiongnu words to get directions to Afghanistan.
-In Afghanistan he found the Yuezhi, but they refused to return to Gansu; they had found a good land to live in, and would not give it up just for the whims of a distant emperor.
+Zhang Qian crossed the Pamir mts. and continued west until he reached the Ferghana valley in present-day Uzbekistan; there he used sign language and a few Xiongnu words to get directions to Afghanistan.
+In Afghanistan he found the Yuezhi, but they refused to return to Gansu; they had found a good place to live, and would not give it up just for the whims of a distant emperor.
 Zhang Qian's mission was a failure, but he accomplished something of greater importance; he discovered that China was not the only civilized country on earth!
 Ferghana was an outpost of the Parthian Empire.
 Zhang Qian wandered around to learn as much as he could about the West before returning home.
 On the trip back, the Chinese Marco Polo was again captured by the Xiongnu, but this time he escaped after one year's captivity, along with his wife and trusty servant, and they made it back to the court of Chang'an in 126 B.C.

 When Zhang Qian told the story of his travels, the response was to open up trade with the Parthians.
 Soon Chinese iron and silk were being sent on caravans heading west in exchange for exotic Parthian products like wine made from grapes and Arabian horses.
 When the Romans discovered silk they also got involved in the trade.
 The names Rome and China gave each other reflected their main exports on the Silk Road; the Chinese called the Roman Empire Da Jin ("great gold") and the Romans called China Serica ("land of silk").(16) Zhang Qian had also heard stories about India, so trade routes were opened to that land, but what they got from there was more than merchandise; the first Buddhist missionaries are reported in Chang'an in 67 A.D.